Suggestion: Watch the 20 minutes video tutorial before reading this article

 Do you want to import textiles from Vietnam?

-It can be hard to go from a design drawing to finished product.
+It can be hard to go from a design drawing to a finished product.
 To help you manage the entire process – from creating a specification to sampling and quality control – we created a Starter Package for Apparel and Textiles:

 a.
 Manufacturer Lists